Bartosz Zmarzlik: Life and career

-Zmarzlik won his third World Championship title in 2022 after securing the 2002 title.
+Zmarzlik won his third World Championship title in 2022 after securing the 2022 title.
 He won the Championship with ease, collecting 166 points, which was of 33 points clear of his nearest rival and included three grand prix wins in Croatia, Denmark and Sweden.
 He also became the first rider since 2002 to successfully defend the Polish national title.

-In 2023, he experienced a stellar season, culminating in his fourth World title.
+In 2023, Zmarzlik experienced a stellar season, culminating in his fourth World title.
 He won his second successive European Team Speedway Championship and then won three of the first five Grand Prix of the season in Goričan, Teterow and Gorzów respectively.
 In July, he was part of the Polish team that won the gold medal in the 2023 Speedway World Cup final and then he secured a fourth Grand Prix win in Latvia, which equalled the 22 career Grand Prix wins of fellow Pole Tomasz Gollob and put him just one behind Jason Crump.

-Despite being disqualified from the Danish Grand Prix for wearing the wrong leathers, he won the final round in Toruń, to win his fourth world title.
+Despite being disqualified from the Danish Grand Prix for wearing the wrong leathers, Zmarzlik won the final round in Toruń, to win his fourth world title.
 He also and equalled Jason Crump's record of 23 Grand Prix wins and five in one season.

 By winning the 2024 Speedway Grand Prix of Sweden, Zmarzlik broke Jason Crump's all-time record of 23 Grand Prix wins, although ten of them were won on home soil, whereas Crump's were all outside of Australia.

+In 2025, Zmarzlik won his sixth Speedway World Championship title.